stephenbeckr/ML-theory-class/Lectures.md

 ### Week 1.
 Ch 1, 2, 3 [SSS]
 - [Mon 1/10] **Introduction**, ch 1 [SSS], parts of ch 1.3 [Mohri].
 What is ML, compare to other types of learning, types of learning (supervised, etc.), standard tasks, papaya example, inductive bias and generalization.
 Start on lecture 1
 - [Wed 1/12] Finish lecture 1, do lecture 2, and start lecture 3 (up to axis-aligned rectangles)
+- [Fri 1/14] (asynchronous) PAC learning, agnostic PAC learning, analysis of finite hypothesis class.
+Lecture notes 4 and 5

+### Week 2.
+Ch 3 [SSS]
+- [Mon 1/17] No school, MLK day
+- [Wed 1/19] Lecture notes 6 (recap) and 7 on uniform convergence, and our analysis of UC for finite hypothesis classes; derivation of Hoeffding inequality and mention of other concentration in equalities
+  - TODO, will post notes on other concentration inequalities